svikashk/docs/guide/product-manager.md

 layout: default
 nav_order: 1
 title: How product managers use Zepel to plan and ship features
-description: Learn how product managers use Zepel to effortlessly plan, prioritize, and work with multiple teams to ship quality features on time.
+description: Are you a product manager looking to ship quality features?
+See how product managers use Zepel project management tool to prioritize and work with teams to build features
 permalink: guide/use-cases/product-managers/
 nav_exclude: true
 ---